SJCOE SCIENCE FAIR

 • Understanding of key vocabulary words.

-• Do they know how to do at least three trials, do they know how to graph, do they know to do more than one test on their prototype?
+• Do they know how to do at least three trials, do they know how to graph, and do they know how to do more than one test on their prototype?

 • Do you really understand their project?
 You should.